-The state proposes to continue its current evaluation of the Medi-Cal 2020 1115 waiver demonstration into the 12-month extension period and extend the deadline for the final evaluation to December 31, 2022.
-This includes the ongoing evaluations for all program components, including DMC-ODS.
+The state proposes to continue its current evaluation of the elements of the Medi-Cal 2020 1115 waiver demonstration into the 12-month extension period and would extend the deadline for the final Medi-Cal 2020 evaluation to December 31, 2022.
+This includes the ongoing evaluations for all program components, including WPC, GPP, DMC-ODS, and DTI since they would remain largely unchanged.
 Adjustments will be made to the DMC-ODS evaluation design to comport with more recent CMS guidance released after California's evaluation design was complete at the conclusion of the extension period.
 The state is not requesting to extend the evaluation period for Seniors and Persons with Disabilities (SPD) or PRIME, as those programs are being discontinued.